MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 Manage a Containers Network Adapter

 - Add-ContainerNetworkAdapter - Adds a network adapter to a container.
-- Set-ContainerNetworkAdapter - Modifies a containers network adapter.
+- Set-ContainerNetworkAdapter - Modifies a container's network adapter.
-- Remove-ContainerNetworkAdapter - Removes a containers network adapter.
+- Remove-ContainerNetworkAdapter - Removes a container's network adapter.
-- Get-ContainerNetworkAdapter - Returns data about a containers network adapter.
+- Get-ContainerNetworkAdapter - Returns data about a container's network adapter.

 Manage the connection between a containers network adapter and a virtual switch.